Killing of Rabbi Meir Hai: Attack

+Victim

 Rabbi Meir Avshalom Hai (alt.
-Chai) was a 45-year-old Israeli Rabbi and father of seven who lived in the Israeli settlement of Shavei Shomron located in the northern West Bank, where had resided for 14 years before his murder.
+Chai) was a 45-year-old Israeli rabbi and father of seven who lived in the Israeli settlement of Shavei Shomron located in the northern West Bank, where had resided for 14 years before his murder.
 Hai was a Torah teacher and principal at the Shavei Shomron school.

-Hai was the son-in-law of the former Emanuel mayor Eliyahu Merav and was also a well-known member of the Bratslav Hassidic community.
+Hai was the son-in-law of the former Immanuel mayor Eliyahu Merav and was also a well-known member of the Bratslav Hassidic community.

-The attack

-On Thursday, 24 December 2009, at around 16:30 pm Hai drove his minivan out of the village of Einav and headed towards his home at Shavei Shomron.

-While driving on Highway 57, a group of Palestinian militants driving a golf vehicle drove next to Hai's vehicle and opened fire at him, apparently with an automatic weapon.
-Hai was hit in the head from 10 bullets.
-As a result, Hai's vehicle swerved to the side of the road.
-After the attack the attackers fled the scene and abandoned their vehicle near the village Asira ash-Shamaliya after they set the vehicle on fire in order to conceal any evidence connecting the perpetrators to the event.
-A team of Magen David Adom paramedics was urged to the scene.
-They found Hai in his car, unconscious, bleeding massively, with no pulse and not breathing.
-After resuscitation efforts the paramedics team pronounced his death.